chenjessy/Literature-Review/Y. Joy Chen, Robin Kaiji Gong, Jinlin Li, Industrial policy in a new era: Government venture capital in the US–China trade war, Journal of Development Economics.md

 Two measure of shock: 1) the industry-level exposure to trade war tariffs.
 2) dummy variable of high exposure and low exposure.

-Two types of government VC funds:1)affiliated with the central government, more concerned with national strategic objectives.
+Two types of government VC funds: 1)affiliated with the central government, more concerned with national strategic objectives.
 2)affiliated with the local government, encouraging innovation and promote growth and transformation within jurisdiction.